Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake

-The curated list of fake-news-related websites, composed of 1,125 unique domain names, was built by the Columbia Journalism Review.\footnote{https://www.cjr.org/fake-beta [Accessed June 9, 2021]} They built the list by merging the major curated fake-news site lists provided by fact-checking groups like PolitiFact, FactCheck, OpenSources, and Snopes.
-The domain names that were assigned as fake, conspiracy, bias, and unreliable are included in our study.
+The curated list of fake-news-related websites, composed of 1,125 unique domain names, was built by the Columbia Journalism Review.\footnote{https://www.cjr.org/, Accessed January 31, 2022} They built the list by merging the major curated fake-news site lists provided by fact-checking groups like PolitiFact, FactCheck, OpenSources, and Snopes.
+The domain names that were assigned as fake, conspiracy, bias, and unreliable were included in our study.

 The curated list of fact-related websites, composed of 77 unique domain names, was reported by \citet{bovet2019influence}.
 They identified the most important traditional news outlets by manually inspecting the list of top 250 URLs' domain names.